 Patterns of Boolean Logic

-Transistors, which are depicted here as mechanical switches, make up gates.
+Transistors (depicted here as mechanical switches) make up gates.
 Gates make up circuits, and circuits make up every digital device.
-There are billions of transistors in modern chips, and they fit in an area the size of a postage stamp.
-For more details on this mechanical conceptualization, see
+The most advanced chips have billions of transistors that all fit in an area smaller than a postage stamp.
+For more details, see Boolean gates.
+See transistor and chip.